mangh/Metrology/Docs/Families.md

 ## Families
 A _family_ is a subset of units (or a subset of scales) that can be converted to each other.
-For example, _Meter_ and _Centimeter_ unitsform a family as long as they are combined by a conversion relationship similar to the following:
+For example, _Meter_ and _Centimeter_ units form a family as long as they are combined by a conversion relationship similar to the following:
 ```
 unit Centimeter "cm" = 100 * Meter;
 ```